MichaelFabrizio/Hybrid-Set/README.md

 [HSet]: https://github.com/MichaelFabrizio/Hybrid-Set/raw/main/References/Images/HSet_Simplified.png "Hybrid Set"

-The H-Set is a double array structure.
+The H-Set is a double array structure with these properties:

 ### The Top Array
 -----------------